GangaSinghh/MaRS-TASK2-2026/README.md

 RemoteXY.h: No such file or directory

 This was confusing because I had already installed the required libraries.
 I tried reinstalling, but it still didn’t work.
 Avinash Anna helped by trying from his laptop, but even then it took time and didn’t fully resolve.
-I was told that the issue was likely with the library setup, and that my code and wiring were correct.
+I was told that the issue was likely with the library, and that my code and wiring were correct.

 ---